The efficiency of an asset depends on its reliability. But what is, exactly, asset reliability?

 An asset is anything that a company owns that can be converted into a profit or benefit.
 So, there are hundreds of things that can be an “asset”.
 Examples include financial assets (such as deposits or stocks), intangible assets (like patents, copyrights, or even market notoriety), and physical assets (real estate and equipment).

-During its useful life, optimising the use of each piece of equipment implies good maintenance management.
+During its useful life, optimising the use of each piece of equipment implies good maintenance management, often supported by cmms software.
 When it comes to real estate, on the other hand, the focus splits between hard facility management, which encompasses technical services, and soft facility management, which focuses on the occupants’ comfort.
+Facility management software can help coordinate both aspects effectively.
 You can read more about the differences between asset, facility, and maintenance management here.

 What is reliability?